The Lomo Lubitel 166B - Soviet Twin Lens Reflex Medium Format Camera

 The Lubitel 166B is a medium format film camera that uses 120 film and takes 6x6 frames.
 There are 5 versions of the camera, with the Lubitel 166B being the second to last of the TLR cameras.

 The original design was a Soviet copy of the Voigtländer Brillant.
-All of the Lubitels were manufactured by LOMO.
+The Lubitels were manufactured by LOMO.
 (Leningradskoye Optiko-Mekhanicheskoye Obyedinenie, which translates to ‘Leningrad Optical Mechanical Association’)

 Depending on the source the first version of the Lubitel was released in 1949 or 1950 as the Lubitel TLR.
 Production of the last Lubitel model ended in 1988.

 There were large production number of the later models and many can still be found in “new” condition.
 That is why the Lubitel 166B is a popular Soviet Russian lomography camera.
-The affordable price often makes it a recommendation when discussing beginner friendly TLR cameras.
+The affordable price makes it appealing to prospective first time TLR users.

 A predecessor of the Lubitel was the Komsomolets (“Young Communist”) camera.
 Lubitel means “Amateur” and that is a good description of who the features on the camera would be a good match for.
 It’s also why people that enjoy Lomography or toy cameras like the camera.